 The Group has financed these expenditures in the past through a variety of means, including internally generated cash flows and external borrowings.
 In the future, it expects to make use of a combination of some of these sources, including bank and capital markets debt and equity market transactions, to manage its balance sheet and meet its financing requirements, although obtaining additional financing may be more costly or otherwise more difficult in the future as a result of the Group's leverage.
-See "-Risks Related to the Indebtedness of the Issuer-Leverage and debt service obligations may materially and adversely affect the Issuer and it may incur additional debt".
+See "Risks related to the financial information incorporated by reference in this Information Memorandum and other financial risks-The Group is subject to risks related to its indebtedness"...
 The actual amount and timing of the Group's future capital requirements may also differ from its estimates as a result of, among other things, unforeseen delays or cost overruns in implementing, regulatory reforms, unanticipated expenses, engineering and design changes and technological changes, such as unexpected phase-out of technologies.
 There can be no assurance that financing from external sources will be available at the time or in the amounts necessary or at competitive rates to meet the Group's requirements.
-If the Group were unable to obtain financing for capital expenditures, this could limit its ability to maintain its current operations or expand in the future, which could have a material adverse effect on the Group's business, prospects, results of operations, financial condition and cash flows.
+If the Group was unable to obtain financing for capital expenditures, this could limit its ability to maintain its current operations or expand in the future, which could have a material adverse effect on the Group's business, prospects, results of operations, financial condition and cash flows.